jg-rp/liquidscript/README.md

   - Built-in math filters must handle integers and floats appropriately.
 For example, the `divided_by` filter should perform integer division if both arguments are integers, and regular division otherwise.
   - Built-in math filters must do decimal arithmetic.
 See [Decimal.js dependency](#dependencies).
   - Built-in filters must reject excess or otherwise invalid arguments with an error.
-  -

 - It should be possible to extend LiquidScript (without forking) to include features commonly found in other template languages.
 Like template inheritance, expressions that use logical `not` and inline conditional statements, for example.

-- Construct and expose a syntax tree for every parsed template, facilitating template static analysis and performance optimizations.
+- Expose a syntax tree for every parsed template, facilitating template static analysis and performance optimizations.

 - Offer fine-grained control of template context globals.
 Pin globals to an environment, template or loader.